keithalewis/papers/ftap.md

 V_t = (\Delta_t + \Gamma_t)\cdot X_t.
 $$
 It represents the amount you would get from unwinding your current position and the trades you just did.
+If you have a large position in illiquid instruments this is mathematical assumption that does not reflect reality.

 ### Arbitrage
 _Arbitrage_ exists if there are trades with $\sum \Gamma_j = 0$,